 - Associate Professor Joe Dawson, FRACS – General & Vascular Surgery, Australia

 - Mr Ian Civil, FRACS – Vascular Surgery, Aotearoa (AoNZ)

 - Mr Ian Young, FRACS – Orthopaedic & Military Surgery, Australia

 - Mr Martin Wullschleger, FRACS – General Surgery, Australia

 - Mr Jeremy Hsu, FRACS – General Surgery, Australia

-- Mr Ash Taneja, FRACS – General Surgery, New Zealand
+- Mr Ash Taneja, FRACS – General Surgery, Aotearoa (AoNZ)

-The 2020 Selection Guidelines along with all relevant forms, regulations and policies are available via the GSA website.
+The 2021 Selection Guidelines along with all relevant forms, regulations and policies will be available via the GSA website.

-To apply for the PFET Program in trauma Surgery, visit the GSA website.
+To apply for the PFET Program in Trauma Surgery in 2022 for commencement of training in 2023, visit the GSA website.